Cpl Harry Leeks.

 2 months was given to a Carlin How man, who was said to be the only hairdresser left.
 He had been rejected as medically unfit twice, but was now considered A class.

 Conditional exemption was given to another man who had been rejected twice on medical grounds.
 He was 38, married with 5 children and delivered milk for the Skelton Co-op Society, disposing of 300 gallons per day.
-A woman could not do his work.

 The Chairman expedited proceedings by asking the applicants - "Have you come to tell us the same story as you told before ?"